Our Legacy House

 Every movement begins with a moment—ours began with a question: What if we could break the cycle before it begins?
 What started as a grassroots initiative to support young parents has evolved into a bold, trauma-responsive movement with a singular goal: to reimagine the ecosystem of care for the most vulnerable children in our state.
 Our Legacy House, operating under the umbrella of the Legacy Parenting Project (LPP), is not simply an organization—it is the embodiment of resilient purpose.
 Born from lived experience, fortified by years of community connection, and driven by relentless conviction, we are building more than programs—we are building paradigm shifts.
 We don’t just ask what services children need.
 We ask what futures they deserve.

-Our first location in West Georgia will serve a 50+ mile radius that currently has no residential options for CSEC (Commercial Sexual Exploited Children) survivors.
+Our first location in West Georgia will serve a 50+ mile radius that currently has no residential options for CSEC (Commercial Sexual Exploitation Children) survivors.
 This project is not simply about constructing a facility.
 It is about constructing possibility.